ting-app/ting-server/README.md

 1. An Azure Storage account
     1. Create a container under `Containers`
     2. Add a cors setting under `Resource sharing (CORS)`
+2. An Amazon Simple Email Service
+    1. Add a verified identity
+    2. Create an IAM user that has the permission of `AmazonSESFullAccess`

 ## License
 [MIT](LICENSE)